GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultVerification/Example.rst

    Sketch of the problem

-In this example, we set up and solve a poroelastic model to obtain the spatial solutions of displacement and stress field across the domain upon pressurization.
-Changes of total stresses along the fault plane are evaluated and compared with the corresponding literature work `(Wu et al., 2020)  <https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2020JB020436>`__.
+In this example, we set up and solve a poroelastic model to obtain the spatial solutions of displacement and stress fields across the domain upon pressurization.
+Changes of total stresses along the fault plane are evaluated and compared with the corresponding published work `(Wu et al., 2020)  <https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2020JB020436>`__.